 One Login SAML Configuration

-This guide details configuring a Turbot application in Okta as well as the directory in Turbot.
-Administrator access in Okta and Turbot/Owner permissions in Turbot are required for configuration.
+This guide details configuring a Guardrails application in Okta as well as the directory in Guardrails.
+Administrator access in Okta and Turbot/Owner permissions in Guardrails are required for configuration.

-1. In Turbot, navigate to the Turbot resource, then click on the Permissions tab (designated with a user icon), and finally on the Directory card.
+1. In the Guardrails console, click on the Permissions tab then on the Directory card.

 2. Click New Directory and select SAML.